MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 1. Build and run the packaging project.
 Confirm that the WPF app runs, and that the UWP control(s) display as expected.

+1. For info about distributing/deploying the package, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

 ## Related topics

 * [Host WinRT XAML controls in desktop apps (XAML Islands)](/windows/apps/desktop/modernize/xaml-islands)